Jestin James

 Discovery & Stakeholder Alignment

-Cross-functional kickoff with Amazon MENA Product, Payments, BNPL partners (Tabby, Tamara), bank partners (Al Hilal, HSBC, ENBD), and legal.
+Cross-functional kickoff with Amazon MENA Product, Payments, instalment partners (Tabby, Tamara), bank partners (Al Hilal, HSBC, ENBD), and legal.
 Mapped the current-state experience across 14 touchpoints.
-Defined IESP success metrics and a shared design decision framework across all workstreams.
+Defined project success metrics and a shared design decision framework across all workstreams.

 Stakeholder Workshops Journey Mapping Design Principles